Krishnatripathi09/node-js-project-repo-fe/README.md

 # Install  Redux/toolkit and react-redux package in our App
 npm install @reduxjs/toolkit react-redux
-We can separate two libraries by space and then install them together like above
+We can separate two libraries by space and then install them together like above Then we Create a store in our utils folder appStore then we add a provider then we add reducer to store
+- Benefits of Adding Store with Redux